marinasundstrom/finance-app/README.md

 ### Lacking
 In order for this to be a functional program:
-* A way to attach documents to verifications

-Nice to have:
 * A better template system
 * More specialized views - for other business events